Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

    Travis CI

 A software engineer demonstrates mastery of this technical skill at the
-:sunglasses: level by performing releases of project deliverables that are always secure.
+:sunglasses: level by performing releases of all project deliverables that are always secure.

 * Creating third-party integrations with Travis CI (e.g., codecov.io)